hashbang/ssh-check-keys/README.md

-# test_authorized_keys
+# ssh-check-keys

 Standalone project for auditing the security and tsting valid form of authorized_key lines or files.

 Should initially test for: